How to Make the Bible App Read to You: A Practical & Spiritual Guide

 Key takeaways

-• All three Abrahamic faiths have ancient traditions of hearing scripture read aloud — the Bible app's audio feature is a modern extension of this practice Jeremiah 36:15.
+• All three Abrahamic faiths have ancient traditions of hearing scripture read aloud, making audio Bible apps a continuation of thousands of years of practice.

 FAQs

-How do I make the YouVersion Bible app read to me?
+How do I get the YouVersion Bible App to read to me?

 0 Community answers